Loading…

 | Typical cost | $100–$300 / session | $100–$300 / session (wellness-grade) |

-IV hydration therapy delivers fluids and electrolytes — often with added vitamins like B-complex or vitamin C — directly into your bloodstream, bypassing digestion.
+IV hydration therapy delivers fluids and electrolytes, often with added vitamins like B-complex or vitamin C, directly into your bloodstream, bypassing digestion.
 Because it skips the gut, hydration and nutrient levels can be restored quickly, which is why the most common use cases are rehydration, hangover recovery, post-event refueling, and acute energy or immune support.

 The honest caveat: for a healthy, well-hydrated person, oral fluids and a balanced diet accomplish most of what an IV does.
-IV therapy shines when you're genuinely depleted — after illness, intense exertion, travel, or a hard night — and want a fast, measurable reset.
+IV therapy shines when you're genuinely depleted (after illness, intense exertion, travel, or a hard night) and want a fast, measurable reset.
 Provider quality and formula transparency vary, so the credentials of the clinic matter.

 In HBOT, you breathe 100% oxygen inside a pressurized chamber (typically 1.3–2.4 ATA).
 Under pressure, oxygen dissolves directly into plasma rather than relying only on hemoglobin, dramatically increasing oxygen delivery to hypoxic or damaged tissue.
-It has strong FDA-cleared indications for wound healing, carbon monoxide poisoning, decompression sickness, and radiation injury.
+It has strong FDA-cleared indications for wound care, carbon monoxide poisoning, decompression sickness, and radiation injury.

-In wellness settings, mild HBOT (soft chambers around 1.3 ATA) is used for athletic recovery, longevity, and post-illness symptoms — promising but less definitive than the clinical evidence.
+In wellness settings, mild HBOT (soft chambers around 1.3 ATA) is used for athletic recovery, longevity, and post-illness symptoms: promising but less definitive than the clinical evidence.
 Unlike a one-off IV, HBOT typically works as a protocol of multiple sessions, and the time commitment (60–90 minutes each) is real.

-Choose IV hydration when you want a fast, same-day reset from a depleted state — dehydration, a hangover, post-event recovery, or feeling run-down.
+Choose IV hydration when you want a fast, same-day reset from a depleted state: dehydration, a hangover, post-event recovery, or feeling run-down.
 It's quick and the effect is immediate when you actually need it.

-Choose HBOT when you're addressing tissue that involves poor oxygenation or damage — chronic wounds, post-surgical or neurological recovery — or when you're pursuing a deliberate longevity protocol and have the time and budget for a multi-session course.
+Choose HBOT when you're addressing tissue that involves poor oxygenation or damage (chronic wounds, post-surgical or neurological recovery), or when you're pursuing a deliberate longevity protocol and have the time and budget for a multi-session course.

 They serve different jobs and don't substitute for one another.
 For everyday wellness, IV hydration is the more practical occasional tool; HBOT is the bigger commitment reserved for specific recovery or longevity goals.